-As we try to navigate the events of the past year, it is no wonder we are all experiencing added stress to our lives.
+As we try to navigate the events of the past few years, it is no wonder we are all experiencing added stress to our lives.
 Whether you’ve been helping your child through distance learning, dealing with the loss of a job or changes brought about by the pandemic, or feeling increased angst around societal happenings, we all have had to deal with unanticipated things that have added to our stress levels.

 Stress is not bad in and of itself.
 A muscle when stressed grows stronger after it can recuperate and rest.
 Stress can help you stay on top of to-do lists or help a student study harder for an upcoming test.
 The problem starts when stress becomes overwhelming and negatively impacts our overall functioning.